 Stainless steel is a common countertop that you see especially in a commercial kitchen.
 They also hold up well to heat and are super tough.
 These countertops are popular in residential kitchens, too.
 These metal countertops have a polished modern appearance, but even they can get damaged and will start to look worn if not cared for properly.
 Take a look at some of the pros and cons of owning stainless steel countertops and how to clean and maintain those metallic surfaces.

-Stainless Steel Countertop Pros:
+Cleaning Stainless Steel Countertops

+To clean stainless steel, wash using water and a microfiber cleaning cloth.
 For tougher messes, add a few drops of dish soap.
-To clean and shine, you can use glass cleaner on stainless steel surfaces.
-Manufacturers also make dedicated stainless steel cleaners that you might be interested in.
-Be sure to rinse any cleaners completely from the surface.
-You should also buff dry to prevent any waterspots from forming on the surface.
+To clean and shine, you can use a glass cleaner on stainless steel surfaces.
+Manufacturers also make dedicated stainless steel cleaners.
+Be sure to rinse any cleaners completely from the surface and buff dry to prevent any water spots from forming on the surface.

-Stainless Steel Countertop Maintenance:
+Maintaining Stainless Steel Countertops

-For minor scratching, a nylon scouring pad can be used with the grain.
-Go slowly so that you don't alter the surface more than the surrounding area.
+For minor scratches, a nylon scouring pad can be used with the grain.
+Go slowly so that you do not alter the surface more than the surrounding area.
 Deep scratches will need the help of a professional.
-There isn't a need to seal your stainless steel countertops, so other than scratches you won't need to do much seasonal maintenance.
+There is no need to seal your stainless steel countertops, so other than dealing with scratches, you will not need to do much seasonal maintenance.